etkaar/server-with-pikvm/Assembly.md

 At the end use polyimide (Kapton) tape to protect it.
 Don't use insulation tape – the adhesive is really awful.

-The best method would be to use a heat shrink tube, but that would usually require to cut all wires because even the USB-C plug will the too large for a heat shrink tube appropriate to the small diameter of the cable:
+The best method would be to use a heat shrink tube, but that would usually require to cut all wires because even the USB-C plug will the too large for a heat shrink tube appropriate to the small diameter of the cable.
+If you still don't like it, think about *option B*.

 ![USBCToUSB2_P3](https://user-images.githubusercontent.com/40885610/223607259-f949a1b6-fbc3-47ee-a51c-8350911878c0.jpg)